smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Cross Join.md

 ---

-You can mimic an INNER JOIN using a CROSS JOIN by placing the join logic in the WHERE clause using an equi-join
+You can simulate an INNER JOIN using a CROSS JOIN by placing the join logic in the WHERE clause using an equi-join

 ```sql
 SELECT  a.ID,